Chernobyl Nuclear Power Plant

-ChNPP was commissioned in phases with the four reactors entering commercial operation between 1978 and 1984.
-In 1986, reactor No. 4 was the site of the Chernobyl disaster; as a result of this, the power plant is now within a large restricted area known as the Chernobyl Exclusion Zone.
+Originally named the Chernobyl Nuclear Power Plant of V. I. Lenin after the founding leader of the Soviet Union, the plant was commissioned in phases with the four reactors entering commercial operation between 1978 and 1984.
+In 1986, in what became known as the Chernobyl disaster, reactor No. 4 suffered a catastrophic explosion and meltdown; as a result of this, the power plant is now within a large restricted area known as the Chernobyl Exclusion Zone.
 Both the zone and the power plant are administered by the State Agency of Ukraine on Exclusion Zone Management.
 The three other reactors remained operational post-accident maintaining a capacity factor between 60 and 70%.
-In total, units 1 and 3 had supplied 98 terawatt-hours of electricity each, with unit 2 slightly behind at 75 TWh.
+In total, units 1 and 3 had supplied 98 terawatt-hours of electricity each, with unit 2 slightly less at 75 TWh.
 In 1991, unit 2 was placed into a permanent shutdown state by the plant's operator due to complications resulting from a turbine fire.
-This was followed by unit 1 in 1996 and unit 3 in 2000.
+This was followed by Unit 1 in 1996 and Unit 3 in 2000.
 Their closures were largely attributed to foreign pressures.
-In 2013, the plant's operator announced that units 1-3 were fully defueled, and in 2015 entered the decommissioning phase, during which equipment contaminated during the operational period of the power station will be removed.
+In 2013, the plant's operator announced that units 1–3 were fully defueled, and in 2015 entered the decommissioning phase, during which equipment contaminated during the operational period of the power station will be removed.
 This process is expected to take until 2065 according to the plant's operator.
 Although the reactors have all ceased generation, Chernobyl maintains a large workforce as the ongoing decommissioning process requires constant management.

 From 24 February to 31 March 2022, Russian troops occupied the plant as part of their invasion of Ukraine.